How we choose what to recommend.

 What Is the Best Toilet Safety Option Without Wall Installation?

-The HealthLine Toilet Safety Rail clamps directly to the toilet bowl and provides armrests on both sides of the toilet — dramatically helping seniors who struggle to lower themselves or stand from a seated position.
-It requires no tools and no wall installation.
+The Drive Medical Toilet Safety Frame is a freestanding aluminum frame that surrounds the toilet and provides armrests on both sides, dramatically helping seniors who struggle to lower themselves or stand from a seated position.
+It requires no tools and no wall installation, and the height adjusts to fit most toilets.

-For families who need an immediate solution for a parent visiting or recently discharged from the hospital, the HealthLine rail can be set up in under five minutes.
-It is a meaningful safety intervention at a fraction of the cost of a raised toilet seat with integrated handles.
+For families who need an immediate solution for a parent visiting or recently discharged from the hospital, this frame can be set up in minutes.
+At around $29 it is a meaningful safety intervention at a fraction of the cost of a raised toilet seat with integrated handles.

 Pros